awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 Your CDK Pipelines application will include at least two stacks: one that represents the pipeline itself, and one or more stacks that represent the application deployed through it\.
 Stacks can also be grouped into *stages*, which you can use to deploy copies of infrastructure stacks to different environments\.
 For now, we'll consider the pipeline, and later delve into the application it will deploy\.

 The construct [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines.CodePipeline.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines.CodePipeline.html) is the construct that represents a CDK Pipeline that uses AWS CodePipeline as its deployment engine\.
-When you instantiate `CodePipeline` in a stack, you define the source location for the pipeline \(e\.g\. a GitHub repository\) and the commands to build the app\.
-For example, the following defines a pipeline whose source is stored in a GitHub repository, and includes a build step for a TypeScript CDK application\.
+When you instantiate `CodePipeline` in a stack, you define the source location for the pipeline \(such as a GitHub repository\)\.
+You also define the commands to build the app\.

+For example, the following defines a pipeline whose source is stored in a GitHub repository\.
+It also includes a build step for a TypeScript CDK application\.
 Fill in the information about your GitHub repo where indicated\.

 **Note**
 By default, the pipeline authenticates to GitHub using a personal access token stored in Secrets Manager under the name `github-token`\.

-You'll also need to update the instantiation of the pipeline stack to specify the AWS account and region\.
+You'll also need to update the instantiation of the pipeline stack to specify the AWS account and Region\.

 ------
 #### [ TypeScript ]